-Rachel Paul teaches fifth grade and is assisted by Luke Politte, classroom aide.
-The class meets from 8:40 a.m. to 3:10 p.m. except on Wednesdays, when students are dismissed at 1:00 p.m.
+Hannah Myers ("Ms. Myers") teaches fifth grade, and is assisted by Andrea Rabe ("Ms. Andrea"), classroom aide.
+The class meets from 8:30 a.m. to 3:10 p.m. except on Wednesdays, when students are dismissed at 1:10 p.m.
 Independent study students attend school on Mondays, Tuesdays, and Thursdays only, while five-day students attend Monday through Friday.
 After School Recreation is available Monday-Friday.

 Fifth Grade Curriculum